kundanasurepalli/Digital-Piano/README.md

 ## ⭐ Support

-If you found this project helpful, consider giving it a ⭐ on GitHub.
-It helps others discover the project and encourages future improvements.
+If you found this project helpful, please consider giving it a ⭐ on GitHub.
+Your support helps others discover the project and motivates future improvements.